 5) Problems with items

-One of the most common reasons for chargebacks is billing clients with an unrecognizable business name.
-Let’s say your business sells coffee and bagels.
-Your shop is called “Vancouver Cake Shop,” but your business’ name is registered as V.C.S.
+One of the most common reasons for chargebacks is billing clients with an unrecognisable business name.
+Let’s say your business sells coffee and cupcakes.
+Your shop is called “London Bakery”, but your business’ name is registered as L.B.
 Enterprises.
-When customers see a mysterious charge by V.C.S Enterprises, customers may unintentionally initiate a chargeback for what they believe was a fraudulent purchase.
+When customers see a mysterious charge by L.B Enterprises, customers may unintentionally initiate a chargeback for what they believe was a fraudulent purchase.
 Avoid customer confusion by having clear, consistent branding.

 If you sell with Square and are dealing with a chargeback, we’re here to help.
-Square Chargeback Protection excuses you from liability for payment disputes, up to a total of $250 a month.
 All you have to do is provide us with some basic information regarding the payment in question, so we can fight the dispute on your behalf.

 How to Prevent Chargebacks

 Although there’s no guaranteed way to prevent chargebacks, merchants can take some steps to prevent some kinds of chargebacks from happening.
-This includes:
+These include: